Privacy Protection Policy

 We respect your privacy.
 So that we can provide care services, we collect and use certain personal information while being committed to protecting and respecting your privacy.
 We are clear why we need these details and ensure your personal information is kept as secure as possible.

-CareJules is a trading name of Attalventure Ltd. With this statement, we fulfil our legal requirement to protect your privacy.
+CareJules is a trading name.
+With this statement, we fulfil our legal requirement to protect your privacy.
 In it, we set out ways we may gather, use, disclose, and manage your data.
 This policy is set out to provide clear information surrounding any personal data we collect, or that you provide, and how it will be processed and may be used by us.

 Data is handled in accordance with the law on data protection and privacy for all individuals within the European Union and the European Economic Area.
 The General Data Protection Regulation (GDPR), "the protection of natural persons with regard to the processing of personal data and on the free movement of such data", sets out our obligations and your rights with our management of your personal information (excluding anonymous data).